Digital Design (DES)

 DES 4900R.
 Independent Research.
 1-3 Hours.

-For students pursuing an emphasis in Digital Design with advanced standing who wish to pursue a specific focus of study related to their degree emphasis and/or research interest not otherwise available in the current Digital Design curriculum.
+For students pursuing a degree in Design with advanced standing who wish to pursue a specific focus of study related to their degree emphasis and/or research interest not otherwise available in the current Design curriculum.
 Students are closely supervised by appropriate faculty in the design and successful completion of the course.
 The course is dependent upon a formal contractual arrangement with the faculty member that is submitted at the beginning of the semester in which coursework is undertaken, and is contingent upon the department chair's approval.
 Students meet with the faculty mentor each week and provide progress reports for feedback.
 Students are required to meet the university requirement of 45 hours of work per credit.
 Variable credit 1.0 - 3.0.
 Repeatable up to 3 credits subject to graduation restrictions.
+Offered by arrangement.
 Course fee required.
-Prerequisite: Instructor permission.
-Offered by arrangement.

 DES 4920.
 Internship.
 3 Hours.

-For students pursuing a degree in Computer and Information Technology.
-Designed to integrate Digital Design students into working environments that increase aptitude, skills, and networking.
+Designed to integrate Design students into working environments that increase aptitude, skills, and networking.
 The internship setting will nurture a mentor learning relationship with the student, and assist them in preparation for after graduation.
-Prerequisite: Instructor permission.
+Course fee required.
+Prerequisite: DES 2300 (Grade C or higher); AND Instructor Permission.
 FA, SP, SU.

 For students wishing instruction that is not available through other regularly scheduled courses in this discipline.
 Occasionally, either students need some type of non-traditional instruction, or an unanticipated opportunity for instruction presents itself.
 This course may include standard lectures, travel and field trips, guest speakers, laboratory exercises, or other nontraditional instruction methods.
 Repeatable for credit as topics vary, up to 6 credits.
 Course fee required.
 Prerequisite: Advanced standing.
 Offered by arrangement.